rahulsoni8590/Notes-All/interviews.md

 ---

-diff flex and grid
+# Difference flex and grid

-Grid is made for a two-dimensional layout while Flexbox is for one.
+- Grid is made for a two-dimensional layout
+- while Flexbox is for one.
-This means Flexbox can work on either row or columns at a time, but Grids can work on both.
+- This means Flexbox can work on either row or columns at a time, but Grids can work on both.

-Flexbox works on content first approach
+- Flexbox works on content first approach
-Grid is based on the layout first approach
+- Grid is based on the layout first approach

-The Flexbox layout small-scale design, the Grid layout is designed for larger-scale layouts that are not linear in design.
+- The Flexbox layout small-scale design,
+- the Grid layout is designed for larger-scale layouts that are not linear in design.

 ---

-diff betweeen pseudo-classes and pseudo-elements
+# Difference betweeen pseudo-classes and pseudo-elements

-The single colon : refers to pseudo-classes are primarily used to style an element that's under various states.
+The single colon : refers to pseudo-classes
+Are primarily used to style an element that's under various states.
 When referring to state, this includes the condition or user behavior, for example hover, active, focus, or disabled.
 States generally involve user interaction. eg active,focus,target,hover,visited,focus-visible

 The double colon :: refers to pseudo-elements